 This potato Cobb salad is the perfect fresh cooling dish to serve on a hot summer’s day.
 It is filled with lots of different flavors, colors and textures and it can be served as a main or a side dish.

-We swapped the traditional chicken ingredient with baby potatoes because it is filling and a great vegetarian alternative.
+Swap the traditional chicken ingredient with baby potatoes because it is filling and a great vegetarian alternative.

 The Cobb salad is a traditional American dish that includes greens, chicken, bacon, tomatoes, eggs, avocados, chives and cheese.